exonum/exonum-doc/src/get-started/first-java-service.md

 the transaction that service clients use to invoke it.

 The method accepts `AddVehicle` class: an auto-generated class from our protobuf definition.
-It also accepts the `TransactionContext` allowing the transaction to access the database.
+It also accepts the `ExecutionContext` allowing the transaction to access the database.

 The transaction implementation uses the service data schema `MySchema`